 Administrative Professionals’ Day has become one of the largest workplace holidays celebrated through community events, social gatherings, and individual corporate activities recognizing support staff with gifts.
-Many US companies celebrate through giving flowers, candy, trinkets, lunch at a restaurant, gift cards, or time off.
+Many US companies celebrate by giving flowers, candy, trinkets, lunch at a restaurant, gift cards, or time off.
 However, the IAAP suggests that employers provide training opportunities for their administrative staff.

 Gifting experiences is also another great option to show your appreciation for your employees.
 Over time, many more employers and supervisors have started arranging events to show their appreciation.
 These highlight the importance of administrative professionals to the organization and enhance their work-related skills.
 Show your administrative professional staff how much you appreciate their contributions this year.

 One of the best ways to make someone feel like their job is important is to invest in their role or department, especially in ways that make work more fun, efficient or easier.
 Your team will be more energized, have more time for other tasks and feel recognized.